What is traffic shaping?

 Traffic shaping, also known as packet shaping, is a congestion management method that regulates network data transfer by delaying the flow of less important or less desired packets.
-It is used to optimize network performance by prioritizing certain traffic flows and ensuring the traffic rate doesn't exceed the bandwidth limit.
+Network professionals can control traffic flow with the following methods:

 What is traffic shaping used for?

-Common uses of traffic shaping include:
+Common uses of traffic shaping include the following:

 - Traffic shaping is an integral component of the proposed two-tiered internet, in which certain customers or services receive traffic priority for a premium charge.

 Traffic shaping is important when network uplinks become congested with data traveling out of an interface.
 Without traffic shaping, networks can drop or queue any excess traffic that can't travel out of an interface, and this can cause delays in all packets or result in poor performance of mission-critical applications.